Alaskan Husky vs Siberian Husky – which breed is best for you? Both dogs are active, intelligent, and hard working breeds that excel with a job to do.

-The Siberian Husky will have a thick, medium length, double layered coat.
+The Siberian Husky has a thick, medium length, double layer coat.
 It will shed heavily during shedding season.

 Alaskan Husky coats can be short to medium in length.
-It can vary depending on the influence of other breeds in its lineage.
+It will vary depending on the influence of other breeds in its lineage.

 But, despite its exact length, the Alaskan’s coat will be dense and double layered to protect them from the cold.

-Alaskans can be bred in any color, with any markings.
+Alaskans can be any color, with any markings.
 There are no restrictions on the patterns or shades on their coat.

-However, they will usually never be bred for a specific coat color.
-Working ability is always prioritised over a specific appearance.
+But, they will usually never be bred for a specific coat color.
+Breeders alwyas prioritise working ability over a specific appearance.

-According to the breed standard, Siberian Huskies are also allowed in any color, and can have a variety of markings.
+According to the breed standard, Siberian Huskies are also allowed in any color.
+They can have a variety of markings.

 Unlike Alaskans, it’s common that some Siberians will be bred for a certain popular coat color or pattern.

 A particular popular trait is blue eyes.
-Blue eyes are possible in both Alaskan and Siberian Huskies, but more common in Siberians, who are often bred to have the trait.
+Blue eyes are possible in both Alaskan and Siberian Huskies.
+But they are more common in Siberians, who are often bred to have the trait.

 Alaskan Husky vs Siberian Husky Temperament